omahs/jelly-verse-contracts/audit/report.md

 Incorporate validation checks for the `vestingPosition` input to ensure only realistic and valid positions are processed.

+# [M-06] Incomplete Voting Power

+## Severity

+**Impact:**
+Medium, Users may not fully leverage their voting power.

+**Likelihood:**
+Medium, Depends on provided input parameters and number of chests(gas limit).

+## Description

+The `_getVotes` function requires users to input an array of `Chest` IDs to calculate their voting power.
+If a user doesn't include all owned `Chest` IDs or owns a large number of `Chests`, they may be unable to vote with their full entitlement as `hasVoted` is set on first vote.

+## Recommendations

+Consider implementing a one-chest-per-account functionallity so users can fully leverage their voting power without manual enumeration.
+This change simplifies the governance mechanism and avoids potential gas limitations.
+However, it may require users to manage multiple accounts if they wish to own more than one chest.
+Evaluate the impact on user experience and the protocol's objectives before proceeding with this change.

 # [L-01] Missing Input Validation in Constructor

 The `_defaultAdminRole `is a critical parameter in the `JellyToken` contract, initialized in the constructor.
 Assigning a address zero to this parameter would require re-deployment.